Starting Your Own Digital Skills Training Program

 - When and how might this take place?

-- During initial conversations with a community member, the digital navigator will use informal and formal assessment tools as needed.
+- During initial conversations with a community member, the trainer will use informal and formal assessment tools as needed.

-- During subsequent meetings, the digital navigator will discuss the learner’s satisfaction with previous solutions and may use formal and informal assessments to measure the learner’s progress.
+- During subsequent meetings, the trainer will discuss the learner’s satisfaction with previous solutions and may use formal and informal assessments to measure the learner’s progress.

-- During subsequent meetings, the digital navigator will discuss if learner goals have evolved.
+- During subsequent meetings, the trainer will discuss if learner goals have evolved.

 - Resources: